Chapter 2:

 A stone foundation with a wooden frame surrounded the exterior.
 Smoke billowed out of the chimney as they approached the front door.
 A soft, metallic clanging sound emanated from within the workshop.

-The young Lawrence sniffed twice, processing the slightly putrid smell of sulfur, iron, and burning wood.
-An unfamiliar environment, certainly not something familiar compared to his high school life as Kaede Shiraki, but there was something about the warm, tranquil feeling in the workshop that was very appealing.
+What a unique environment.
+Certainly not something I’m familiar with compared to my high school life as Kaede Shiraki, but there’s something about the warm, tranquil feeling in the workshop that is very appealing.

 Stepping onto the hardwood floor of the blacksmith’s shop, the clanging from the back stopped.
 Jacob smiled warmly as the blacksmith turned around to greet the pair.